How To Make An Acting Resume

 An actor’s resume, along with an actor’s headshot, is your calling card.
-It’s there to not only show off your experience and past work but also your education and acting classes you’ve taken, physical stats and any other ‘special skills’ you might have.
+It’s there to not only inform casting directors or agents your credits but also your education, acting classes you’ve taken, physical stats and any special skills you might have.

-- It must fit on the back of your 8×10 headshot.
-You’ll size up the resume to the back of your headshot, staple it in two opposite corners and cut the excess paper.
+- Your resume is always on one (1) sheet of paper.
+Even if you’re emailing it, don’t make it go over one page.
+It must fit on the back of your 8×10 headshot.
+After you print your resume, you’ll size it up to the back of your headshot, staple it in two opposite corners and cut the excess paper.

 - Make it look clean with a lot of white space.
 It must be easy to read.

 - Don’t try to cram every single role you’ve played since Elementary School on your resume.
 Did you do a production of The Wizard of Oz in High School and you’re now in your 30’s?
 Don’t add that.

 - Try not to use any crazy fonts!
 Stick with Times New Roman or Arial.

 - You can make the section headings on your resume (Name, TV/Film/Theater section, Special Skills section) a different color than black but I wouldn’t choose more than one color.